 Local outlet owners and marketers have a lot on their plate - as can be expected when running a business.
 They’re crunched for time, and often so busy they're unable to plan ahead.
 From their perspective, doing “something” for marketing (even if it's less than perfect) is better than nothing.

-Brand management teams often work well into the future, planning next quarter’s strategy, campaigns, and budget.
+Distributed brand management teams often work well into the future, planning next quarter’s strategy, campaigns, and budget.
 Local marketers are often lucky to know what assets they need next week.

 Understanding the perspective of your local outlets helps brand managers see the importance of speed in the marketing process.
 Your local marketers need to work quickly and efficiently because they’re often down to the wire.